rhyzome/rhyzome.github.io/_posts/2019-01-13-Interesting-Etymologies.md

 # heresy (n.)

 *The Latin word is from Greek hairesis "a taking or choosing for oneself, a choice, a means of taking; a deliberate plan, purpose; philosophical sect, school," from haireisthai "take, seize," middle voice of hairein "to choose."*

+# currency (n.)

+*1650s, "condition of flowing," a sense now rare or obsolete, from Latin 'currens', present participle of 'currere' "to run."
+The notion of "state or fact of flowing from person to person" led to the senses "continuity in public knowledge" (1722) and "that which is current as a medium of exchange, money" (1729).*